-Middle East: digitalization needs to move in the right direction
+Middle East: Digitalisation needs to move in the right direction

-The Middle East has been playing a large role in the organization and development of the vaccine trials and will continue playing a huge role in connecting countries together over this period of the pandemic.
+Middle East digitalisation efforts played a large role in the organization and development of the vaccine trials and will continue playing a huge role in connecting countries together post-pandemic.

 However, there is still a gap in many countries in the middle east—maps and geocoding technology do not always work because of the mix of Arabic characters and the alphabets in addresses.
 More accessible geocoding platforms do not often keep up with addressing systems causing delays.